Healthy Homes Assessment Churton Park

 What We Do

-As building inspectors we deal with all the issues that come with specialist home Inspections.
-We’re here to ensure that you make the best decision when buying your next home.
+As building inspectors we deal with all the elements of specialist house Inspections.
+We are there to ensure you make the best choice when it comes to purchasing your next property.

-We take your investment seriously We conduct detailed examinations to ensure you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the fun aspects of owning or purchasing the home.
+We are serious about your investment and conduct comprehensive checks to ensure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning a house.

-We offer a wide range of solutions to ensure that you are completely aware of the state of any property you might be contemplating buying or selling as well as additional solutions.
+We specialise in a variety of solutions to ensure that you are completely aware of the state of any property you could be looking to purchase or sell and also other solutions.

-We have a systematic approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into the reports, you are able to actually see any issues that could be found.
-Through our comprehensive report, it’s no wonder that we have so many clients who recommend our services to their family and friends.
+With our systematic method of conducting your home inspection and the most up-to-date software technology including digital photos imbedded into the reports, you can actually see any issues found.
+With our comprehensive report, it’s not surprising that we receive so many clients who recommend our service to family members and acquaintances.

 Comprehensive Home Reports